remysedlak/Engine3D/README.md

 ![gif](https://github.com/user-attachments/assets/e739e446-7e70-4158-8abf-1b3d9dcc05d3)

 #### This mini project aimed to explain past concepts from [MATH0280](https://catalog.upp.pitt.edu/preview_course_nopop.php?catoid=5&coid=6923)
-- I took LA in the sping of my Freshman year.
+- I took LA in the spring of my Freshman year.
 - I was really fascinated with tensors and the powers of LA operations.
 - While practicing LeetCode problems, I ran into past concepts that I wanted to refamiliar myself with.
 - My curiosities led me to explore the real world implementations of LA.